I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_agnss_inject.md

 ## Members

 `InjectionDataSize`

 Size of the injection data.

 `InjectionStatus`

 Indicates whether any error was encountered in gathering the needed injection data.

 The driver must ignore the injection if this field does not indicate success.

 `InjectionType`

 Indicates the specific type of AGNSS injection.

 Depending on the type, the driver must access the specific data element of the structure.
 For example, if the type is GNSS_AGNSS_PositionInjection, use the Position element.

 `Size`

 Structure size.

+`Unused`

 `Version`

 Version number.

 ## Requirements